 Payment account structure

 Since 1 June 2013, the International Bank Account Number (IBAN) has been used in the Republic of Croatia as the mandatory standard.
-IBAN is an international standard for payment account numeration.
+The IBAN is an international standard for payment account numeration.
 The Croatian payment account structure consists of 21 alphanumeric characters, as follows:

-- HR is the country code in accordance with ISO 3166-1;
+- HR is the country code;

-- Check digits have two digits;
+- check digits have two digits;

-- The number of credit institution consists of seven digits;
+- the number of credit institution consists of seven digits;

-- The transaction account number consists of ten digits.
+- the transaction account number consists of ten digits.

-IBAN structure is the same for all accounts (current accounts, giro accounts, special accounts protected from enforcement, etc.).
+The IBAN structure is the same for all accounts (current accounts, giro accounts, special accounts protected from enforcement, etc.).

 The correct account structure in official documents and orders for manual processing of payment transactions consists of alphanumeric characters, grouped in fours, beginning with the first character (e.g. HR64 3465 2081 1002 8931 0).